Professor & Chair of the Department

 She recently has developed a keen interest in the field of Digital Humanities by creating a GIS mapping project on Paris to explore and study the complex and multilayered urban space of the City of Light in her course FRN 230: "Paris, a Multi-Layered City."
 Visentin is also involved in various online and blended learning initiatives at Smith and within the Five Colleges, and she is working on an online platform targeted to students heading to study in Paris (with Christiane Métral and Marie-Madeleine Charlier, Associate Director JYA Paris.)

-Visentin joined the Smith faculty in 1999 and teaches such courses as Business French, French Intellectuals, and Literature and Culture in the early modern period.
+She joined the Smith faculty in 1999 and teaches such courses as Advanced Grammar, Business French, French Intellectuals as Activists, and Literature and Culture in the early modern period.

 Visentin directed the Smith JYA Program in Paris in 2006-07 and again in spring 2012; and the Smith JYA Program in Geneva in 2007-08.